elliottslaughter/integrity-checker/README.md

 # Backup Integrity Checker [![Build Status](https://travis-ci.org/elliottslaughter/integrity-checker.svg?branch=master)](https://travis-ci.org/elliottslaughter/integrity-checker) [![Build Status](https://ci.appveyor.com/api/projects/status/w3mn421fl8l6r95a/branch/master?svg=true)](https://ci.appveyor.com/project/elliottslaughter/integrity-checker/branch/master)

-This tool is an integrity checker for backups and filesystems:
+This tool is an integrity checker for backups and filesystems.

+## What It Does

   * Given a directory, the tools constructs a database of metadata (hashes, sizes, timestamps, etc.) of the contents.
 The database itself is of course checksummed as well.

-  * Given two databases, or a database and a directory, the tool iterates the entries and prints a *helpful* summary of the differences between them.
+  * Given two databases (or a database and a directory) the tool iterates the entries and prints a *helpful* summary of the differences between them.
 For example, the tool highlights suspicious patterns, such as files which got truncated (had